 But back to the year 2023.
 I believe I see a new spiritual emphasis coming to the forefront of the world.
 I don’t know if 2023 is the beginning, middle or end of this movement.
-The only way I know how to describe this emphasis would be a great move of repentance.
-It is as if the greatest news to multitudes of lost people is that someone is giving them a valid opportunity to repent of their lifestyles in order to connect with God who they have been ignoring.
+The only way I know how to describe this emphasis would be a great move of Repentance.
+What I saw in my mind’s eye was as if the greatest news to multitudes of people is that someone is giving them a new opportunity to repent of their lifestyles in order to connect with God, who they have been ignoring.
 For our discussion here I will call it the “Gospel of Repentance”.
 In 2023 I see it becoming recognized as an effective movement or teaching in Europe and then spreading to America and around the world.
 I run a risk here of trying to explain this phenomenon instead of just simply stating what I see.
 Please allow me to be fallible here.

-I sense this Repentance emphasis will seem strange and many believers will have difficulty reconciling it with what they have been hearing over last 20 years.
+I sense this Repentance emphasis will seem strange to many believers who will have difficulty reconciling it with what they have been hearing over last 20 years.
 We rarely hear strong messages to repent and turn from our sinful ways anymore.
-Some even unknowingly struggle with the “act of repentance” today because it seems to indicate we are subtly engaging in a type of works on our part, which is contrary to the finished work of Grace we hear so much about.
+Some even infer that the “act of repentance” is unnecessary today, because it indicates we are subtly engaging in a type of self-effort to be righteous.

 With so much of the Church in the West in retreat and unfettered licentiousness spreading throughout our culture this may seem improbable.
 Yet the freedom to sin with who and with as many people as they want, appears to cause the culture to reach a tipping point.
 It is as if the lost themselves will become deeply sickened by their own lifestyles.
 They will be filled to brim with their own lustfulness and the lifeless consequences that comes with it.
 Their cup of iniquity will become full and they will become desperate for the lifeline of the Gospel of Repentance.
 I see parts of the earth so ripe for harvest that the fruit almost falls to the ground of its own accord.
 It will seem as if any Christian reading the “phone book” before a group of lost people is enough for an altar call almost anywhere.